Multi-Agent-sol/CyberForge-Framwork/docs/guide/commander/callback.md

 ## Callback Types

-Agere provides callbacks for different stages of tasks, and each task node can have its own callback.
+Cyberforge provides callbacks for different stages of tasks, and each task node can have its own callback.
 There are seven types of callbacks:

 1. `at_job_start`